loganwuu/doctors_office/README.md

-# Doctor's office with MySQL
+# Doctor's Office with MySQL

 ##### App to keep track of Specialties/Doctors/Patients, 8/18/15